Planning a long commute to work? Here’s how you know if it’s too far

 Physical exercise in a teen’s everyday life has been described as a significant benefit to the success of children.

-We reside in an automotive society, so it is no joke that more and more kids are bringing cars to school and colleges.
+We reside in an automotive society, so it is no joke that more and more kids are bringing cars to school and college.

 Mind-blowing.

-Long journeys to school have negative effects on student’s well-being, particularly on quality sleep and physical fitness.
+Long journeys to school negatively affect students’ well-being, particularly their quality of sleep and physical fitness.

 Primarily, this data is monitored by how much time students invest in sleep, exercise, and six other activities: